Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: Vehicle Inclusion and User Experiences

 \subsection{Usage of In-vehicle systems (IVS)}

-The implementation of in-vehicle systems is generally widespread, but their ease of use for individuals with disabilities is not guaranteed.
-These technologies may also have negative effects on older adults, who may rely on them rather than seeking physical assistance or human interaction.
-This presents challenges to the automotive user interfaces \cite{riener2016automotive} and demands incorporation for further accessibility assistance.
-User Adoption and Acceptance are affected by these factors, which in turn influence the deployment of AVs in our society.
-It was revealed that, on average, participants have about 25 percent of the most systems in their vehicle, of which they use 70\% of the available systems regularly, while the rest 30\% were mostly unused or least used ones \cite{stiegemeier2022really}.
-The navigation system and light assistant were the most used ones, while the parking pilot, traffic jam assistant, and parking spot finder were the least used.
+Implementing in-vehicle systems is generally widespread, but their ease of use for individuals with disabilities is not guaranteed.
+These technologies may also negatively affect older adults, who rely on them rather than seeking physical assistance or human interaction.
+This challenges the automotive user interfaces \cite{riener2016automotive} and demands incorporation for further accessibility assistance.
+User Adoption and Acceptance are affected by these factors as well, which in turn influence the deployment of AVs in our society.
+It was revealed that, on average, participants have about 25 percent of the most available technologies in their vehicle, of which they only use 70\% of those available systems regularly.
+In contrast, the rest, 30\% , were mostly unused or least used ones \cite{stiegemeier2022really}.
+The navigation system and light assistant were the most used, while the parking pilot, traffic jam assistant, and parking spot finder were the least used.
 Drivers who do not use certain systems attribute it to the fact that they do not need the system or trust the specific system or technology.
 To reduce clutter and cognitive demand, these technologies can thus be incorporated in a customizable configuration that allows users to personalize their frequently used features in the main UI while hiding unused ones.
+It is also logical to add less hardware that is software scalable to provide all the desired controls and features without a significant increase in cost while also providing a less intricate user interface.